Practical Training, Marketable Skills

 Wendi Flynn, Ph.D., provided undergraduate meteorology students with access to Doppler on Wheels, a state-of-the-art weather tracking vehicle that’s frequently used by storm chasers.
 After being trained to use Doppler on Wheels’ sophisticated instrumentation and associated software, the students deployed the vehicle at locations throughout northern Colorado.
 “The nature of Doppler on Wheels deployments is hectic but exciting,” said Flynn.
 “It’s a lot like storm chasing.”

-B.S. in Earth and Atmospheric Sciences: Environmental Science Emphasis
+B.S. in Earth Sciences: Environmental Science Concentration

-Gain a comprehensive environmental sciences education that covers biology, chemistry, ecology, geology, groundwater, meteorology, oceanography, and more.
+Gain a comprehensive environmental sciences education that covers biology, chemistry, ecology, geology, groundwater, meteorology, oceanography and more.
 This versatile degree prepares you for graduate study or immediate employment in a wide range of fields.
-You’ll get practical, hands-on training in scientific writing, geographic information systems (GIS), global positioning systems (GPS), and other specialized skills.
+You’ll get practical, hands-on training in scientific writing, geographic information systems (GIS), global positioning systems (GPS) and other specialized skills.

-B.S. in Earth and Atmospheric Sciences: Geology Emphasis
+B.S. in Earth Sciences: Geology Concentration

-Study the forces that shape the earth, while preparing for careers and graduate programs involving energy, mining, natural resources, climate change, and related subject areas.
-You’ll take field trips throughout the West, work with advanced instrumentation and analytical technology, and enjoy lots of faculty attention (including internship and research opportunities).
+Study the forces that shape the earth, while preparing for careers and graduate programs involving energy, mining, natural resources, climate change and related subject areas.
+You’ll take field trips throughout the West, work with advanced instrumentation and analytical technology and enjoy lots of faculty attention (including internship and research opportunities).

-B.S. in Earth and Atmospheric Sciences: Meteorology Emphasis
+B.S. in Earth Sciences: Meteorology Concentration

 Meet the certification requirements for the American Meteorological Society (AMS) and National Weather Association (NWA).
 You’ll get hands-on experience with state-of-the-art weather forecasting models and technology, graduating with the skills and experience to land a good entry-level job or graduate school placement in meteorology.
 UNC students consistently achieve top-10 placement in the national weather forecasting contest and other national scholarship and research programs.

-B.S. in Earth and Atmospheric Sciences: Secondary Education Emphasis
+B.S. in Earth Sciences: Secondary Education Concentration

 Develop a broad foundation of science knowledge and learn the art of classroom instruction and management.
 You’ll complete a student-teaching practicum and get full preparation for state certification as a licensed science teacher for grades 7 through 12.
 UNC is Colorado’s top educator of secondary science teachers.